isomorphic-software/smartclient-docs/classes/Canvas.md

 ## Method: Canvas.getImage

 ### Description
-Retrieve a native image, SVG object element or the container for an SVG symbol or font-icon, by name.
+Retrieve a native image or SVG object element by name.

 The element must have been created from HTML generated by calling [Canvas.imgHTML](#method-canvasimghtml) on this particular Canvas.